Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 < My Thoughts > “…he said, “I can do it” with perfect enunciation.”

-Padawer (2014), “Scientists suspect that what is called autism may actually be an array of distinct conditions that have different genetic and environmental etiologies but happen to produce similar symptoms.
-If true, it could help explain why some children progress so much differently, while others don’t progress at all.”
+Padawer, R. (2014) says that scientists suspect that what is called autism may actually be an array of distinct conditions that have different genetic and environmental etiologies but happen to produce similar symptoms.
+If true, it could help explain why some children progress so much differently, while others don’t progress at all.

 11% The more I diverged from listening to others and trusting what I knew to be true, the more I was able to embrace my son.
 The more I embraced him, the more I observed him.
 The more I observed him, the easier it was to understand him.
 The easier it was to understand him, the easier it was to understand his brain.